India national under-20 football team: 2018−present

 The AIFF finally acted with the international exposure to the youth and under 17 teams.

-India's U-20 team was invited to participate in Cotif Tournament where clubs and national and autonomous teams participate every year since 1984, held at Valencia, Spain.
+India's U-20 team was invited to participate in the Cotif Tournament, where clubs and national and autonomous teams participate every year since 1984, held at Valencia, Spain.
 2018 Cotif was 35th Anniversary of the tournament.
 Though India lost two consecutive matches against Spanish club Murcia then against Mauritania, they managed a 0–0 draw against a stronger Latin American side of Venezuela, but on the final group match on 5 August 2018, the Indian side wrote a piece of history when they defeated the most successful U-20 Worldcup winning nation Argentina.
-The match was historic in many ways, when Indian defender Deepak Tangri headed a corner kick to the net of Argentine side, it was the first goal against them by any Indian side, then with a second goal by Anwar Ali with a fabulous free kick helped India to win the match with a score of 2−1 against the stronger Argentine side, made a history as it is the first time that any Indian team defeated any Argentina side or any South American national team.
-Argentina national team manager Scaloni and Argentine great Pablo Aimar praised the young colt's performances and said the future of the team is bright if there is continued perseverance.
+The match was historic in many ways, when Indian defender Deepak Tangri headed a corner kick into the net of the Argentinian side, it was the first goal against them by any Indian side, then with a second goal by Anwar Ali with a fabulous free kick helped India to win the match with a score of 2−1 against the stronger Argentine side, made history as it is the first time that any Indian team defeated any Argentina side or any South American national team.
+Argentina national team manager Scaloni and Argentine great Pablo Aimar praised the young colts performances and said the future of the team was bright if there is continued perseverance.
 AIFF called it as one of the "biggest days for Indian Football" as team coach said "This victory will definitely earn Indian football more respect in the world of football.
 It opens up a window of opportunity to test ourselves against the best in the world on a regular basis".

-Just after the Cotif experience, AIFF announced the team was invited to play in a four-nation tournament between under-20 national teams of France, Croatia and Slovenia and two friendlies against Serbia.
+Just after the Cotif experience, AIFF announced the team was invited to play in a four-nation tournament between the under-20 national teams of France, Croatia and Slovenia and two friendlies against Serbia.
 This was the first time India was playing in a 4-nations tournament in which all the opponents are European nations.
 In the first match the team faced a big defeat against a mightier Croatian team by 0−5.
 The second match was against Slovenia, where they played very well within 90 minutes but failed to convert various chances and on the last minute of injury time the Slovenian side found the net, match ended in 0−1 defeat.
 Third match was against France, which India lost by 2−0.
 In the friendlies against Serbia India saw defeat in both the matches, first by 2−0 and second by 3−1 where Rahim Ali managed to find the net once.